 Conclusion: Is Viking Silver Spirits Right for You?

 We decided to purchase the package on our recent Viking cruise and, after running the numbers and enjoying the flexibility, we’d do it again.
-Just remember that exact menus and pricing will vary—so use this guide to set expectations, and then relax and enjoy your sailing.
+Just remember that exact menus and pricing will vary by ship and region, so use this guide to set expectations – then relax and enjoy your sailing.